opea-project/docs/community/rfc_template.md

 ## RFC Title

-Format: [RFC] The short description of the feature you want to contribute
+The short description of the feature you want to contribute

 ## RFC Content